ayesharustgi-delphix/mongo-plugin/docs/docs/Troubleshooting.md

 - MongoSync logs are located at DSOURCE_MOUNT_PATH/.delphix/mongosync/mongosync.log
 - **Oplog sizing for staging database:** It can be decided as per the [MongoDB documentation](https://www.mongodb.com/docs/cluster-to-cluster-sync/current/reference/oplog-sizing/)
+- If memory utilisation is higher, the kernel running on staging host might kill MongoDB processes to recover memory where we could see Out of Memory error in the syslogs of staging host.
+To avoid this, we could limit the memory utilisation of MongoDB processes by tuning _wiredTigerCacheSizeGB_ in the "Set Parameters" section of the "Add dSource " UI.